History of Mauritius in Timeline

 In 2018, Mauritius had 1,399,408 tourist arrivals.

-In 2018, financial and insurance activities contributed to 11.1% of the country's GDP.
+In 2018, financial and insurance activities contributed to 11.1% of the country's GDP in Mauritius.

 The 2018 Ibrahim Index of African Governance ranked Mauritius first in good governance.

-February 2019: International Court of Justice rules against UK administration of Chagos Archipelago
+February 2019: International Court of Justice states UK must end administration of Chagos Archipelago

-On February 25, 2019, the International Court of Justice ruled that the United Kingdom is under an obligation to bring to an end its administration of the Chagos Archipelago as rapidly as possible.
+On 25 February 2019, the International Court of Justice stated that the United Kingdom is under an obligation to bring to an end its administration of the Chagos Archipelago as rapidly as possible.

 May 2019: United Nations General Assembly adopts resolution on Chagos Archipelago

-On May 22, 2019, the United Nations General Assembly adopted a resolution affirming that the Chagos Archipelago "forms an integral part of the territory of Mauritius" and demanded that the UK withdraw its colonial administration within six months.
+On 22 May 2019, the United Nations General Assembly adopted a resolution affirming that the Chagos Archipelago forms an integral part of the territory of Mauritius and demanded that the UK withdraw its colonial administration unconditionally within six months.

-July 2019: Population estimate of Agaléga and St. Brandon
+July 2019: Agaléga and St. Brandon Population Estimate

-According to Statistics Mauritius, at 1 July 2019, the population of Agaléga and St. Brandon was estimated at 274.
+According to Statistics Mauritius, on July 1, 2019, the population of Agaléga and St. Brandon was estimated at 274.

 In November 2019, the ruling Militant Socialist Movement (MSM) won more than half of the seats in parliament, securing Prime Minister Pravind Kumar Jugnauth a new five-year term.